 Get The Label

-If you are a brand owner, or packaging manufacturer who wants to get the Australasian Recycling Label on your packaging, please contact The Australian Packaging Covenant (APCO) on firstname.lastname@example.org or phone (02) 8381 3700.
+If you are a brand owner, or packaging manufacturer who wants to get the Australasian Recycling Label on your packaging, please contact the Australian Packaging Covenant Organisation (APCO) on email@example.com or phone (02) 8381 3700.

 The Australasian Recycling Label is an element of APCO’s Packaging Recycling Label Program.
 APCO, Planet Ark and PREP Design are working in partnership to deliver the program.
 This will help consumers better understand how to recycle products effectively and assist brand owners to design packaging that is recyclable at end-of-life.
 This scheme aims to increase recycling and recovery rates and contribute to cleaner recycling streams.